Earendel (astronomical object)

-WHL0137-LS, also known as Earendel, is a star cluster or a star located in the constellation of Cetus.
+Earendel, designated WHL0137-LS, is a star cluster or a star located in the constellation of Cetus.
 Discovered in 2022 with the Hubble Space Telescope, it has a comoving distance of 28 billion light-years (8.6 billion parsecs), making it the most distant known star if it is a single object.
 The previous farthest known star, MACS J1149 Lensed Star 1, also known as Icarus, at a comoving distance of 14.4 e9ly, was discovered by Hubble in 2018.
 However, further observations from the James Webb Space Telescope (JWST) in the 2020s revealed that Earendel is more likely a star cluster.
 Objects like Earendel can be observed at cosmological distances thanks to the large magnification factors afforded by gravitational lensing, which can exceed 1,000.
 Other candidates stars have been observed through this technique, such as Godzilla, although controversies remain about their true nature.

 Observation

 Earendel's discovery by the Hubble Space Telescope (HST) was reported on 30 March 2022.
 The object was detectable due to gravitational lensing caused by the presence of the galaxy cluster WHL0137-08 between it and the Earth, concentrating the light from the object.
 Computer simulations of the lensing effect suggest that Earendel's brightness was magnified between one thousand and forty thousand times.
 The dates of Hubble's exposure to the object's light were 7 June 2016, 17 July 2016, 4 November 2019, and 27 November 2019.